 More precisely, it is a warning about management.
 Unforeseen problems such as recessions or attrition could destroy your business’ prospects, which will inevitably seep into your personal bottom line.

 This doesn’t mean it’s not preventable, but you will need to look for weak points in your current methods or ways of thinking to stop the looming catastrophe.
+You should stay put during this time.

 Since the tower is constructed on corrupt desires, it will not prosper into something great.
 The downfall of this structure will cause you hardships and crisis.